 You can apply for FFP online here.
 The application is straightforward and only takes a few minutes.

-What foods can be purchased with Fair Food Pricing?
+What foods can be purchased with the Fair Food Program?

 FFP can be spent on all SNAP-eligible foods.